 In fiscal 2015, our Board of Directors authorized a share repurchase program of up to 300,000 shares of our outstanding common stock.
 The shares may be repurchased on the open market or in privately negotiated transactions subject to applicable securities laws and regulations.
 The primary objective of the share repurchase program is to offset the impact of dilution from issuances relating to employee and director equity grants and our employee stock purchase program.
-During fiscal 2016 we repurchased 127,852 shares of common stock with an aggregate purchase price of \$4.8 million, and during fiscal 2015 we repurchased 59,602 shares of common stock with an aggregate purchase price of \$2.2 million.
-The remaining balance of shares available to be purchased under the current share repurchase program is 112,546 shares.
+No shares were repurchased during fiscal 2017.
+During fiscal 2016, we repurchased 127,852 shares of common stock with an aggregate purchase price of \$4.8 million, and during fiscal 2015 we repurchased 59,602 shares of common stock with an aggregate purchase price of \$2.2 million.
+The remaining balance of shares available to be purchased under the share repurchase program is 112,546 shares.